Iris Psychology can offer help from a range of different models or approaches. Caroline can work with individuals, couples or organisations.

 Supervision

-We will ask for evidence that you are appropriately qualified to practise within the field for which you require supervision.
+You will be asked for evidence that you are appropriately qualified to practise within the field for which you require supervision.
 This would include professional membership where applicable, and professional indemnity insurance.

-We are unable to offer this service to individuals without the appropriate qualifications.
+This service cannot be offered to individuals without the appropriate qualifications.